What you need to know

 Airlines can apply for the airline cooperation agreements to be reauthorised before the current authorisation expires.

-The Civil Aviation Act 2023 came into effect on 5 April 2025.
+The Civil Aviation Act 2023 came into force on 5 April 2025.
 The Act makes some changes to the way applications for co-operative airline agreements will be assessed.

 Further information will be provided soon.
 This web page will be updated (around late April 2025) with guidelines on how to apply and the assessment framework we use.